Regional university presidents endorse Bevin’s pension plan

 Also signing it were the presidents of the Council on Postsecondary Education and the Kentucky Community and Technical College System.

+The university leaders said in the letter that a failure to provide the pension relief would result in "disastrous consequences for our students and employees."

+Bevin's administration has been crafting the measure aimed at giving regional universities, county health departments, rape crisis centers and many other quasi-governmental agencies relief from a looming spike in pension costs on July 1.

-It comes a day after the advocacy group Kentucky Government Retirees called the proposal "bad funding policy" and urged lawmakers to reject it.
+The endorsement from university leaders comes a day after some resistance started emerging to the governor's plan.
+The advocacy group Kentucky Government Retirees said Wednesday that the proposal is "bad funding policy" that should be rejected by lawmakers.

+"The new pension bill increases overall costs, compels the nation's worst-funded state pension plan to serve as a creditor, and encourages employers to force employees out of the state retirement plan," the group said in a statement.

+Members of Bevin's team had closed-door meetings with lawmakers at the state Capitol to provide details about his proposed alternative to the pension bill he vetoed recently.

 Comments